Thomas-Daugaard/BirthClinicPlanning/README.txt

 Step A:

-1) Create your own local SQL database to be used for running this application.
+1) Choose a random connection string from your SQL server.

 2) Open the "BirthClinicPlanningDB" project, and open the "Context.cs" file.

-3) Replace the connection string with you own connection string in the "OnConfiguring()" method, and save.
+3) Replace the connection string with you own connection string in the "OnConfiguring()" method, AND correct the "Catalog" assignment to a name of your choice.
+   Press save.

 4) Set the "BirthClinicPlanningDB" project as your startup project.

 5) Right click at the "BirthClinicGUI" project and choose "Unload project".

-6) In the package manager console, type: "update-database", to apply the included migration fil to the database.
+6) In the package manager console, type: "update-database", to apply the included migration file to the database.
+(The DB will be created on its own)

 7) Ensure that the tables has been created in your local database.